Expatriate insurance

-Insurance should be arranged prior to relocating to a new country or destination.
-Policies will generally cover the duration of your stay and can be purchased on a 6-month to annual basis.
-It is important to purchase this insurance from a reputable company.

-The most common insurance policies purchased by expatriates include health insurance, Personal property, Automobile insurance,short-term travel insurance and Life insurance.
-In some cases, specialty insurance can be purchased for high-risk areas of the world that provide coverage for war and terrorism, Kidnap and ransom and casualty insurance.
+Insurance is typically arranged prior to relocating to a new country or destination.
+Policies will generally cover the duration of the stay and can be purchased on an annual basis.
+Expatriate insurance is similar to travel insurance but will cover longer periods time and deal with more complex requirements.
+The most common insurance policies purchased by expatriates include health insurance, personal property, automobile insurance and life insurance.

-Expatriate personal property insurance
+Personal property insurance

-There are a number of ways to insure property while overseas.

-Personal property insurance will provide coverage for all your valuable items.
+Personal property insurance will provide coverage for valuable items.
 This type of cover is usually attached to a home insurance policy which will provide coverage for all "fixtures and fittings within the home" and "additional items of increased value".
-With a home insurance policy it is possible to include specific items on a "worldwide all risks" (WWAR) basis which will protect your valuables outside of your home.
+With a home insurance policy it is possible to include specific items on a "worldwide all risks" (WWAR) basis which will protect valuables outside the home.
 Insurers will typically require proof of value when insuring WWAR items and the addition of these items will increase the plans premium.
-In the USA this type of plan is commonly referred to as "renters insurance", although the scope of these policies overseas can have much wider implications.
+In the USA this type of plan is commonly referred to as renters' insurance, although the scope of these policies overseas can have much wider implications.

 Home insurance is different from fire insurance which protects the physical structure of the home and all rebuilding costs.
 Fire insurance policies are normally only obtained in the case that an individual actually owns the property and can be extended to cover "extra" or "allied perils".
 Extra perils can usually be added to a policy at the expense of an increased premium and can include typhoons/hurricanes/cyclones, flood damage, landslip and subsidence, and what in the USA is referred to as "an act of God".
-If you are expecting to be overseas for a short period of time it is highly unlikely that you will purchase a fire insurance policy unless otherwise stipulated in your tenancy agreement.
+This type of insurance is highly unlikely to be needed by expatriates unless otherwise stipulated in tenancy agreements.

-For individuals who are relocating overseas international transport insurance is usually a valuable plan.
-These plans are extremely broad in their scope and if the items insured are being shipped to their destination then the policy will usually be subject to marine insurance and maritime law.
+For individuals who are relocating overseas international transport insurance is often required.
+These plans are broad in their scope and if the items insured are being shipped to their destination then the policy will usually be subject to marine insurance and maritime law.
 This includes all principals of average, salvage (different from the salvage found in property and auto insurance), and sue and tort.
 International transport insurance can be complicated as there are many different areas of consideration, typically an insurance company that deals with this area of insurance will have dedicated international transport specialists.

 Property insurance claims can be complicated and are usually settled in the following ways: